braucalderon/coronaVirus/covid_connect/README.md

  ### `Note`

-  <li>As the website is being developed so the link will be updated.<li>
+  <li>As the website is being developed so the link will be updated.
+The application is not uptimize for mobile devices yet.<li>
 </ul>

   ## Website